Here at GPSA we are aware of how precious and valuable your time is and we despair at seeing practice time and dollars being spent on payroll errors.

-We want to save you some angst, by flagging the most common errors we receive calls about.
-Check them against your own payroll and employment agreement practices and make sure you get off to a good start with your new registrar(s) this term.
+We want to save you some angst by flagging the most common errors we receive calls about.
+Check these against your own payroll and employment agreement practices and make sure you get off to a good start with your new registrar(s) this term:

 Practices paying a full-time base salary also paying an additional education release